Garrett-Walker/hello-world/README.md

 # hello-world
-Learning GitHub with hello-world
+Learning GitHub with hello-world.
-My name is Garrett Walker, I'm from Tennessee.
+My name is Garrett Walker.
+I'm from Tennessee